-In the links below you will find application information to the MA in Criminal Justice and Behavioral Health program and its areas of emphases.
+In the links below you will find application information to the MA in Criminal Justice and Behavioral Health program.
 Transcripts and official test scores should be sent to the Admissions Office to arrive on or before the set deadline.
 All other materials must be supplied electronically through your online application account.

 Apply Online.
 Use this link to fill out and submit your application online.

 With the exception of transcripts and standardized test score reports all materials should be submitted through your online application account.